christiandt/dnb-lunchbar/README.md

 Passwords will be stored in the mac keychain using the default backend.

 ## Pull Requests and Issues
-Please sneds your PRs, I'll be happy to merge them, as previously noted this is quickly hacked together code, so things will need fixing.
+Please send your PRs, I'll be happy to merge them, as previously noted this is quickly hacked together code, so things will need fixing.